9bitofcode/hourly-echo/CONTRIBUTING.md

 #### Create a new issue

-If you want to add or modify 9bitofcode content, [search if an issue already exists][9].
+If you want to add or modify codinasion content, [search if an issue already exists][9].
 If a related issue doesn't exist, you can open a new issue using a relevant [issue template][10].

 #### Solve an issue